 Additionally, participant exclusions and outlier trial exclusions were not described clearly.
 What were the corresponding reference means here?
 For instance, were outliers determined based on the overall mean per participant or the individual cell means per participant (in my opinion the more appropriate option)?

 Response: All trials were self-paced, and no response deadline was imposed.
 For each trial, participants were simply instructed to respond as quickly and accurately as possible.
-Based on your suggestion, we now include a figure detailing the time course within both pure and switch blocks (Figure 1, pg. x).
+Based on your suggestion, we now include a figure detailing the time course within both pure and switch blocks (Figure 1, pg.
+36).
 Concerning switch blocks, participants were not initially informed of the task-sequence pattern.
 However, as described in our initial submission, block order was counter-balanced across participants, such that some participants completed random switching before predictive switching and vice-versa.
 Thus, it is likely that participants’ a priori knowledge of the presentation sequence did not affect their subsequent task-performance.

 Regarding outlier exclusions, we employed a trimming procedure based on Huff et al. 2015 in which, for each participant, mean RTs were computed across all trials.
 RT outliers were defined as any RT three or more standard deviations from the mean.
 Additionally, we removed RTs < 200 ms (which likely reflected anticipatory responses) and RTs > 10000 ms (which likely reflected participants being off task).
 Given this trimming procedure, it is likely that any differences in performance due to participants not anticipating random vs. predictive switching would be negligible.

-We have updated the methods section to clarify trial pacing (pg. xx) and to provide greater detail regarding the RT trimming procedure (pg. xx).
+We have updated the methods section to clarify trial pacing (pg.
+15) and provide greater detail in the results section regarding the RT trimming procedure (pg.
+17).

 Comment 6: The authors present a rather generic sample size justification.
 They should at least provide information on the corresponding alpha level, power, and on which effect(s) their estimation refers to (Omnibus test of the univariate ANOVA vs. specific comparisons etc.).